gruhn/typescript-sudoku/README.md

 depending on the TypeScript version, it can take multiple seconds to type check the code.

-On the other hand, I believe many people have the impression that types can only talk about very superficial structure of data.
-I think it's interesting to see how much expressivity can be squeezed out of the type system.
+Nevertheless, I think it's interesting to see how much expressivity one can squeeze out of the type system.